 1st Place – Rex Good – “Splendor”

-Rex returned to Montana in 1986 to stay with his mom after the death of his father, and began Japanese language, and Communications studies at the University of Montana.
+Rex returned to Montana in 1986 to stay with his mom after the death of his father and began the Japanese language, and Communications Studies at the University of Montana.
 After graduating with a degree in Communications, he lived in Osaka Japan for two years working for a Japanese log home company.

 Rex moved to San Francisco, California in 1994.
 While living there, he had the opportunity to visit Spain, Germany, the Netherlands, and also Argentina and Brazil.
 Travels to those countries and Canada, and to almost all of the United States west of the Mississippi, including Alaska and Hawaii, have enriched his love of the organic shapes and colors of nature

 Rex recently moved to Fort Bragg, California to pursue his art career while enjoying enjoy the cool climate, coastal beauty, and wonderful thriving art community of the area.
 He has only recently had the courage to share his gorgeous self-taught works with the public, and hopes they reflect the inspirations of his life and inspire YOU! firstname.lastname@example.org

 2nd Place - Peter Alessandria – “Abstract 1”